ipikuka/rehype-image-toolkit/README.md

 + **Adding videos/audio using Markdown image syntax** – No need for HTML or custom MDX components.
 + **Adding attributes to images/videos/audio** – Easily add classes, IDs, styles, and other attributes.
 + **Adding `<figure>` and caption** – Easily wrap in a `<figure>` element with an optional caption.
-+ **Adding auto link to the original image** - Control which images should be automatically linked to their original source.
++ **Adding autolink to the original image** - Control which images should be automatically linked to their original source.

 ## Installation